 Around 1000 BCE, wealthy Romans began using raised metal beds that held feather or straw-stuffed mattresses.
 For those less fortunate, wooden bed frames with wool strings held up a mattress.
 The truly poor simply used a mat on the floor.
 For all levels of wealth, however, woolen blankets were common.

-Medieval Times and Beyond
+Beds In Medieval Times and Beyond

 By the 14th century, feather beds were introduced and became prized possessions.
 Four-poster beds were common, with rich hanging materials becoming more important than the woodwork.
 In the mid-18th century, mattresses were covered by linen or cotton, and filled with coconut fibers, cotton, wool, or horse hair, replacing the common down or hay.
-Beds were simpler, after a luxurious 17th century, with metal frames gaining popularity.
+Beds were simpler, after a luxurious 17th century, with metal bed frames gaining popularity.

 The four-poster bed lost popularity in the 19th century, with standard head- and footboard sizes shrinking.
 The biggest advance was metal bed springs supporting a mattress instead of ropes or wool straps, lending more stability and support to the sleeper.